kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-6-science.md

 I had shown in my last essay with the example of the humanities how corrupt parts of science are.
 Unfortunately, it’s worse than that.
 Even though the ideology of identity politics is creeping into other areas outside the humanities rapidly, it is not the worst problem the institution has.

-John Ioannidis showed in his scientific article <cite>Why Most Published Research Findings Are False</cite>[^ioannidis2005ud] from 2005 that 90% of all published medical information is flawed.
+John Ioannidis showed in his scientific article “<cite>Why Most Published Research Findings Are False</cite>”[^ioannidis2005ud] from 2005 that 90% of all published medical information is flawed.
 He and his team found out after years of meta-analysis research that <q>80 percent of non-randomized studies (by far the most common type) turn out to be wrong, as do 25 percent of supposedly gold-standard randomized trials, and as much as 10 percent of the platinum-standard large randomized trials.</q>[^freedman2010fe]

 _Marcia Angell_, editor of the New England Journal of Medicine wrote: